Engagement Photos Part 2 - What to Wear

 Clothes with patterns are often unnecessarily avoided in photo sessions, but they really shouldn't be!

 Do stay away from patterns that are really small because they can really mess with an image, creating something called Moire.
-Not cool and hard to fix!
+Not cute and hard to fix!

 Don’t be afraid to mix patterns and textures.
 For example, if you have a flowery top that you’d like to pair with a lacy scarf, that’s perfect.
 It adds depth to your photos in a way that you might not be able to point to, but that your eye will appreciate anyway.